inevestenko/inevestenko.github.io/C4D_to_ComfyUI_User_Guide.md

 4. **Activate the Plugin**:
    - Open the plugin in Cinema 4D (see [Initial Setup](#initial-setup)).
    - Sign in with your Boosty email to activate the plugin.
-A 30-day trial starts upon activation, after which a subscription may be required.
+A 5-day trial starts upon activation, after which a subscription may be required.
+Paid subscriptions have a period as long as your Boosty subscription is active.

 ---

 ## Initial Setup

 1. **Open the Plugin**:
-   - In Cinema 4D, go to **Plugins > C4D to ComfyUI** to open the plugin window.
+   - In Cinema 4D, go to **Extensions > C4D to ComfyUI** to open the plugin window.
    - The plugin interface will appear with the title "C4D to ComfyUI (0.1.11)".

 2. **Configure Settings**:
    - Go to **Settings > Open Settings** in the plugin menu.
    - In the **Settings Dialog**, configure:
      - **Boosty Email**: Enter your email for activation (if not activated).
-     - **Port**: Set the ComfyUI server port (default: `8000`).
+     - **Port**: Set the port for the C4D to ComfyUI plugin (default: `8000`). **Important**: Ensure this port is different from the ComfyUI server port (typically `8188` for ComfyUI) to avoid conflicts.
+For example, if ComfyUI uses `8188`, set the plugin port to `8000` or another unused port.
      - **ComfyUI Path**: Specify the path to your ComfyUI installation (e.g., `C:\ComfyUI` on Windows).
      - **Model Base Path**: Set the path to ComfyUI models (e.g., `C:\ComfyUI\models`).
      - **Input/Output Paths**: Define where input and output images are saved (e.g., `C:\ComfyUI\input` and `C:\ComfyUI\output`).